 - Move the container to a cool, dark spot where the temperature remains steadily around 40 to 45 degrees Fahrenheit for 12 to 15 weeks.

 - After the chilling period, move the container to a sunny but cool spot (around 55 to 65 degrees Fahrenheit) and continue watering.

 - When leaves emerge, the container can be moved into indirect sunlight—but keep it cool.
 Warm temperatures will diminish flowering.
 Continue watering whenever the soil feels dry.

 - Leave your daffodil bulbs in the pot after flowering.
 Move the container to a shady spot and continue watering it once or twice a week.

 - Top dress with a handful of fertilizer or bone meal.

 - When the leaves die off, place the pot on its side and let it dry out.
 Then start all over again.

-- Potted daffodil bulbs can bloom for 2-3 years in the container, but they will do better if you move them to a spot in the ground and pot up fresh bulbs each year.
+- Potted daffodil bulbs can bloom for two to three years in the container, but will do better if you move them to a spot in the ground and pot up fresh bulbs each year.